MatthewCaseres/AWS-Notes/source/VPC.md

 https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/network-to-amazon-vpc-connectivity-options.html

-Although the term VPN connection is a general term, in this documentation, a VPN connection refers to the connection between your VPC and your own on-premises network.
+Although _VPN connection_ is a general term, we now use VPN connection to refers to the connection between your VPC and your own on-premises network.
 Site-to-Site VPN supports Internet Protocol security (IPsec) VPN connections.

 These options are useful for integrating AWS resources with your existing on-site services (for example, monitoring, authentication, security, data or other systems) by extending your internal networks into the AWS Cloud.